-A second thought might be that Communism itself bound the countries along the eastern Danube into a shared experience that elevated and animated the ideas and characters coming from that side of the Iron Curtain.
-As college students in New York, we devoured books by Eastern European luminaries like Hungarian philosopher György Lukács and Yugoslav (Serbian) writer Danilo Kiš, and many others.
-I don't mean to devalue these figures by implying their works were merely “elevated by Communism (and not worthy on their own merits), but many of these writers derived their street cred (in our minds, at least) principally by mocking and rationalizing (in Lukács’s case) the absurdities of life in then-Eastern Europe.
+A second thought might be that Communism itself bound the countries along the eastern Danube into a shared experience that somehow elevated and animated the ideas and characters coming from that side of the Iron Curtain.
+As college students in New York, we devoured books by Eastern European writers like Hungarian György Lukács and Yugoslav (Serbian) Danilo Kiš.
+I don't mean to devalue these figures by implying their works were merely elevated by Communism (and not worthy on their own merits), but many of these writers derived their street cred (in our minds, at least) principally by mocking and rationalizing the absurdities of life in then-Eastern Europe.
 Most of the countries along the Danube are now part of the European Union, and the ideological stakes don't seem nearly so high.

-It’s easy to see in retrospect where Magris’s book hit the sweet spot for me as a student.
+In retrospect I can see where Magris’s book hit the sweet spot for me as a student.
 At the time, his concerns were also my concerns.